Wall effects on pressure fluctuations in turbulent channel flow: DNS computations and -splitting

 \subsubsection{The approximate method of images}

-With the above developments we can directly evaluate the wall-echo terms for the slow and rapid wall-echo terms in each of the correlations containing $p'$ (\S\ref{FPCWT_s_APC}).
-We study the method of images not only because it has been used by \cite{Manceau_Wang_Laurence_2001a} to analyse the \tsc{dns} data of \cite{Moser_Kim_Mansour_1999a}, in the context of elliptic relaxation models \citep{Durbin_1993a}, but also because it is often used as a closure-building tool in near-wall turbulence modelling \citep{Shir_1973a, Launder_Reece_Rodi_1975a, Gibson_Launder_1978a}.
-By comparing with the exact solution obtained in the present work, it is possible to evaluate the approximation error of the method of images.
+With the above developments we can directly evaluate the wall-echo terms for the slow and rapid parts in each of the correlations containing $p'$ (\S\ref{WEPFTCF_s_APC}).
+By comparing with the exact solution obtained in the present work, it is possible to evaluate the approximation error of the method of images of \cite{Manceau_Wang_Laurence_2001a}.

-The approximate method of images \citep{Manceau_Wang_Laurence_2001a} simply adds two mirror images of the channel, one above the upper wall and another below the lower wall \figref{Fig_FPCWT_s_DNSCpS_ss_GFSPEq_sss_ODEsFT_001}, to account for the presence of the walls, postulating that an approximation to the solution is obtained by using the freespace Green's function $G_\mathfrak{V}(y,Y;\kappa)$ in the extended domain $y\in[-\tfrac{3}{2}L_y,+\tfrac{3}{2}L_y]$.
-Taking into account the mirror symmetry of the ghost channels with respect to the corresponding wall \figref{Fig_FPCWT_s_DNSCpS_ss_GFSPEq_sss_ODEsFT_001}, this is equivalent (\S\ref{FPCWT_s_AppendixGF_ss_AEMI}) to using an appropriate Green's function $G_\tsc{mwl}(y,Y;\kappa)$ \tabref{Tab_FPCWT_s_DNSCpS_ss_GFSPEq_sss_ODEsFT_001} on the actual sources between the channel walls, {\em ie} for $y\in[-\tfrac{1}{2}L_y,+\tfrac{1}{2}L_y]$
+The approximate method of images \citep{Manceau_Wang_Laurence_2001a} simply adds two mirror images of the channel, one above the upper wall and another below the lower wall \figref{Fig_WEPFTCF_s_DNSCpS_ss_GFSPEq_sss_ODEsFT_001}, to account for the presence of the walls, postulating that an approximation to the solution is obtained by using the freespace Green's function $G_\mathfrak{V}(y,Y;\kappa)$ in the extended domain $y\in[-\tfrac{3}{2}L_y,+\tfrac{3}{2}L_y]$.
+Taking into account the mirror symmetry of the ghost channels with respect to the corresponding wall \figref{Fig_WEPFTCF_s_DNSCpS_ss_GFSPEq_sss_ODEsFT_001}, this is equivalent (\S\ref{WEPFTCF_s_AppendixGF_ss_AEMI}) to using an appropriate Green's function $G_\tsc{mwl}(y,Y;\kappa)$ \eqref{Eq_WEPFTCF_s_AppendixGF_ss_AEMI_005c} on the actual sources between the channel walls, {\em ie} for $y\in[-\tfrac{1}{2}L_y,+\tfrac{1}{2}L_y]$

-By \eqref{Eq_FPCWT_s_AppendixGF_ss_AEMI_005c}
+By \eqref{Eq_WEPFTCF_s_AppendixGF_ss_AEMI_005c}

-where $G_{w_\pm}(y,Y;\kappa)$ are the wall-echo Green's functions corresponding to the virtual halfspace problems with only one of the walls present \figref{Fig_FPCWT_s_DNSCpS_ss_GFSPEq_sss_ODEsFT_001}.
-Notice that this is also the method used in standard wall-echo Reynolds-stress modelling \citep{Gibson_Launder_1978a}, and \tabref{Tab_FPCWT_s_DNSCpS_ss_GFSPEq_sss_ODEsFT_001} that the halfspace problems are solved exactly (\S\ref{FPCWT_s_AppendixGF_ss_kappaneq0_sss_ULWGF}, \S\ref{FPCWT_s_AppendixGF_ss_kappaeq0_sss_ULWGF}).
-Inherently, this is tantamount to assuming that there is no interaction between the echo effects of the upper and lower walls, since in the case of an isolated wall (halfspace problem; \figrefnp{Fig_FPCWT_s_DNSCpS_ss_GFSPEq_sss_ODEsFT_001}) the method of images yields the exact solution \citep[pp. 439--442]{Pope_2000a}.
+where $G_{w_\pm}(y,Y;\kappa)$ \eqref{Eq_WEPFTCF_s_AppendixGF_ss_kappaneq0_sss_ULWGF_005} are the wall-echo Green's functions corresponding to the virtual halfspace problems with only one of the walls present \figref{Fig_WEPFTCF_s_DNSCpS_ss_GFSPEq_sss_ODEsFT_001}.
+Notice that the halfspace problems are solved exactly (\S\ref{WEPFTCF_s_AppendixGF_ss_kappaneq0_sss_ULWGF}, \S\ref{WEPFTCF_s_AppendixGF_ss_kappaeq0_sss_ULWGF}).
+Inherently, this is tantamount to assuming that there is no interaction between the echo effects of the upper and lower walls, since in the case of an isolated wall (halfspace problem; \figrefnp{Fig_WEPFTCF_s_DNSCpS_ss_GFSPEq_sss_ODEsFT_001}) the method of images yields the exact solution \citep[pp. 439--442]{Pope_2000a}.